 Eventually I got my hands on Marvel Tales #’s 77-79, which reprinted Amazing Spider-Man #’s 96-98.
 This was the famous drug storyline that was originally published without the Comics Code seal of approval.
 I remember it being an engrossing three-parter, and at the end, Pete and Gwen have a very emotional reunion when she suddenly returns from England.
 Beautifully penciled by Gil Kane, this was the first time I felt a tug in my heart for Gwen:

 It was late 1981 when I finally came upon reasonably-priced copies of ASM #’s 121-122 at the Quality Comics booth at the old U.S. #1 Flea Market out on Route 1 in New Brunswick, New Jersey.
+(They were ten bucks apiece, iirc.)
 Finally getting to read the full story of Gwen’s death left me with mixed feelings.
-Parts of it were as dramatic and powerful as I always imagined they’d be, but there were also parts that were terribly problematic.
-(I’ll get into the specifics on this later.)
+Parts of it were as dramatic and powerful as I always imagined they’d be, but there were also parts that were terribly problematic (which I’ll get into later.)

 Eventually, I would completely fill out the back issues of my Spider-Man collection, and some of what I discovered in those missing issues was startling.
 For example, in the famous drug story three-parter I mentioned a couple paragraphs back, Harry Osborn develops a drug habit in large part because of the rather cavalier way MJ dumps him.
 MJ’s behavior was harsh, but at the same time, it’s not like it’s her responsibility to keep dating the guy just so he’ll stay off drugs.
 What was beyond the pale, however, was the way she would shamelessly come on to Peter right in front of Harry.